José and Francisco Díaz

 José "Pepe" Díaz (1776 - April 30, 1797) and Francisco Díaz (1777 - ?) were two cousins who served as Sergeants in the Toa Alta Militia.
 Both cousins helped defeat Sir Ralph Abercromby and defend Puerto Rico during an invasion in 1797.

 Early years

-The Díaz cousins were born and raised in the town of Toa Alta, Puerto Rico when the island was a Spanish colony.
+The Díaz cousins were born and raised in the town of Toa Alta, Puerto Rico when the island was a Spanish territory.
 They were both Sergeants in the Toa Alta Militia, and with their unit were sent to defend San Juan upon the attempted invasion of the island by British forces under the command of Sir Ralph Abercromby.

 Defense of Puerto Rico

 On February 17, 1797, the appointed governor of Puerto Rico, Brigadier Ramón de Castro, received the news that the British had captured the island of Trinidad.
 Believing that Puerto Rico would be the next British objective, he decided to put the local militia on alert and to prepare the island's forts against any military action.